OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 **Controls specific for sensitive data output from model:**
 * See General controls, in particular data minimization
 * See controls for threats through use
 * FILTERSENSITIVETRAINDATA (development-time appsec).
-Actively prevent sensitive data when constructing the trainset using manual verification and/or automated detection and/or careful selection of train data sources
+Actively prevent sensitive data when constructing the training dataset using manual verification and/or automated detection and/or careful selection of train data sources

   Links to standards:
   * Not covered yet in ISO/IEC standards - probably part of ongoing 27090 work.
 TODO: covered anywhere else?